Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 var isSpacePressed = keyboardListener.IsKeyPressed(Key.Space);
 ```

-## KeyboardManipulator
+# KeyboardManipulator

 The **KeyboardManipulator** class provides the ability to control the keyboard.

+> [!NOTE]
-> :pushpin: **Note:** This class works with a single context.
+> This class works with a single context.
 Therefore, all your objects of this class have the same state.

 **Features**